autovelop/playthos/README.md

 ## Intro
 Playthos is a game engine being developed for the planned game editor PlaythosEdit.

-Currently the engine is actively being developed for Linux and Android until a alpha version is completed.
+Currently the engine is actively being tested on Linux and Android until after the alpha version.

 ## Official Playthos Engine Packages